KristianPP/re-write-ups/crackmes/abrams_crackme_2017/solution/README.md

 and it is compared with 0x0 at 0x004007a5.
 The jump must not be taken in order to to print 'cracked'.
 So we must patch the byte at 0x00400754 + 0x3 with 0x0.
-0x0 XORed with anything is 'anything' so it is the easiest patch possible and we can apply it to the original (don't forget the base calculation):
+0x0 XORed with anything is 'anything' so it is the easiest patch possible and we can apply it to the original (don't forget the base calculation).
+Our initial XOR key was 0xc (from offset 0x004009e7):

 abrams_crackme_2017-patch.r2: